Online Class: Twenty Women Who Changed American History

 Learning Outcomes

-- Recognize the contributions of Anthony and Elizabeth Cady Stantonon the paths to Women's Suffrage.
+- Define the roles and contributions of Susan B. Anthony and Elizabeth Cady Stanton in the women's suffrage movement.

 - Demonstrate mastery of lesson content at levels of 70% or higher.